 Take electronic devices, for example.
 Their product descriptions have a feature list.
 If they are broken down into bullet points, it becomes easier for the customer to relate to what’s up on the offer.

 Please remember to keep the bullet points short and sweet unless the information is paramount, and you can’t do away without being descriptive.

 Over to you

 While high-quality images make a crucial selling point in the online business, the product descriptions need to tell the consumers why they exactly need the product.
-If your customers are not impressed with copy, they won’t convert, and your sales will eventually either stagnate or dip.
+If your customers are not impressed with the copy, they won’t convert, and your sales will eventually stagnate or dip.